 The Panel reviews and agrees a forward work plan at each meeting.
 This ensures that we deliver our functions in a timely way and means others know what we will be doing.
-You can see our latest forward work plan via the agenda and minutes link above, by selecting the most recently published agenda.
+You can see our latest forward work plan by selecting the most recently published agenda.